-We have been running the Graco 9.5, our first HVLP, pretty hard in the shop and field for over three years.
-We also run HVLP systems by Apollo and Titan.
+We have been running the Graco 9.5, our first HVLP, pretty hard in the shop and field for years.
+We also run HVLP systems by Apollo, Titan, Earlex and Turbinaire.

 The 9.5 is the one we mobilize the most for miscellaneous cabinetry on projects requiring oil primer and oil based enamel paint.
 It is also entirely competent in latex primers and paints.